tishka25/smart-car/README.md

 # smart-car

+## Modifying the ESP32 Arduino library
-## I have added this code snippet in BLEServer.cpp
+### I have added this code snippet in BLEServer.cpp in order to have a disconnecting functionalities
    ```c++

   /**